CNAG-Biomedical-Informatics/cbicall/docs-site/docs/help/run-comparison.md

 For WES/WGS output reproducibility, read VCF rows in this order:

 1. **`<vcf> calls`** - hashes `CHROM`, `POS`, `REF`, `ALT`, `FILTER`, and genotype (`GT`) values for all samples in VCF sample order.
+Because `FILTER` is included, PASS and non-PASS records are both audited.
 This is the primary CBIcall check for whether final reported variant calls match.
 2. **`<vcf> strict records`** - hashes complete non-header VCF records after sorting.
 This stricter check also captures `QUAL`, `INFO`, `FORMAT`, `PL`,